Covert Comic Home Page

 What's classified Top Secret in executive offices on the seventh floor of CIA Headquarters is common knowledge in clay huts on the sixth floor of CIA Headquarters.

-Captured two terrorists this afternoon who were cleverly disguised in white short-sleeved business shirts with black ties, riding bicycles.
+Captured two terrorists this afternoon who were cleverly disguised in white short-sleeved business shirts with black ties and riding bicycles.
 An obvious attempt to infiltrate my home and forcibly convert me and my family to their obscure sect of extremist Islam.

-They're tied up in our attic at the moment.
+They're tied up in our basement at the moment.
 Haven't decided what to do with these infidels just yet.

 Tuesday